cccbr/runningatower/content/docs/ringingroom/_index.md

 ![Stable tools](tools_350.JPG)

-Are these usable and not simply rusted away?
+These should be usable and not simply rusted away.
 It may be preferable for the person doing maintenance to provide their own tools.
 Tower tools may have a habit of “walking” or being misused, even by well-intentioned people!

 ### Trophies